-Those long and lovely ballerina bodies, piercing blue peepers, and color points that grab our attention, the Siamese is a favorite cat breed in the feline world.
+Aside from those piercing blue eyes, the Siamese cat breed is loved by many for their feline ballerina frame and dazzling color points.
 These cats are known for their chatty nature and attachment to those that they love most, but what else do you know about these beautiful kitties?
-Here we will share with you some super fun facts about Siamese cats.
+Keep reading to discover some fun and interesting facts about Siamese cats.
 Enjoy!

 Siamese cats will talk your ear off